Around 1600 affected after Covid vaccines stored incorrectly

 The incidents happened in the Queenstown-Lakes and Central Otago districts between December 1 2021 and January 28 2022.

-The DHB was alerted last Thursday after an immunisation co-ordinator audited provider and found a "cool chain failure" around how the vaccination was stored.
+The DHB was alerted last Thursday after an immunisation coordinator audited occupational health provider, Engage Safety, and found a "cool chain failure" around how the vaccination was stored.

 “There is no risk of harm to individuals that have received a vaccine stored at an incorrect temperature.
 However, in these circumstances the vaccine is not considered to be potent nor to produce a reliable level of immunity,” said SDHB Medical Officer of Health Dr Susan Jack.